Moha-Alqa/seg4105_playground/lab03/README.md

 ## **Rabbit Holes**:
-Customization Features: Diving too deep into allowing providers to customize every aspect of their page can lead us astray.
+* Customization Features: Diving too deep into allowing providers to customize every aspect of their page can lead us astray.
 We need to set clear limits on customization options.

-Rating System Complexity: We aim for a simple rating system based on user feedback.
+* Rating System Complexity: We aim for a simple rating system based on user feedback.
 Avoiding over-complicating it with too many parameters is essential.

+* Advanced Provider Analytics: While it would be useful to give providers insights into their product performance and customer engagement, developing a detailed analytics system could consume a significant portion of our 6-week cycle.
+We should avoid diving into this.

+* Multiple Design Iterations: While it's essential to achieve a good design, spending too much time iterating on design choices can delay the development phase.
+Set clear feedback loops with design teams to avoid this.

+* Over-Engineering the Backend: Given our time frame, we should avoid building complex backend structures that anticipate future requirements.
+Focus on what's essential for this feature rollout.

 ## **No Gos**:
-Live Chat Feature: Though it might be an excellent tool for customer-provider interaction, implementing a live chat system is out of scope for this feature.
+* Live Chat Feature: Introducing a real-time chat system involves a lot of complexities ranging from backend infrastructure to frontend user experience.
+This is out of scope for our current cycle.

-Integrated Marketing Tools: While providers might want marketing tools, our focus should remain on displaying products and providers.
-Any additional marketing tools or promotional features will not be part of this iteration.
+* Integrated Marketing Tools: Building tools for providers to run marketing campaigns, like discount systems or loyalty programs, will be a considerable task.
+It's best tackled in a separate cycle.

+* Multi-language Support: If the platform operates in regions with multiple languages, adding multi-language support for provider pages might seem beneficial.
+However, this introduces complexities in design, backend management, and potential translation costs.
+It won't be part of this iteration.

 ## **Benefits/Intended Outcomes**: